Investing in Japan

-The agglomeration of industrial technology and R&D functions brings great potential to Kawasaki, and companies from various sectors - automobiles/machinery, chemicals, information & communications, and the environment - have moved into both the inland areas and the seaside districts of the city.
-Many large corporations with global-scale business operations have located here, including such world-renowned information & communications giants as NEC, Canon, Toshiba, and Fujitsu, as well as JFE Steel, which has developed advanced environmental conservation technology, Ajinomoto, a maker of foodstuffs and amino acid products, and L’Oreal Japan, a very popular international cosmetics manufacturer.
+The agglomeration of industrial technology and R&D functions brings great potential to Kawasaki.
+Many large corporations with global-scale business operations have located here, including such world-renowned information & communications giants as NEC, Canon, Toshiba, and Fujitsu, as well as JFE Steel, which has developed advanced environmental conservation technology, Ajinomoto, a maker of foodstuffs and amino acid products, and L'Oreal Japan, a very popular international cosmetics manufacturer.

 Asian Entrepreneurship Village Concept